 A Russian skating prodigy who, at just 15, delivered a flawless Olympic performance to claim gold and redefine the technical limits of her sport.

-Alina Zagitova's rise was as meteoric as her triple jumps.
-Hailing from a small town in Tatarstan, she moved to Moscow to train under the tutelage of Eteri Tutberidze, joining a factory of young champions.
-Her senior international debut season in 2017–18 was a masterclass in dominance.
-She won every event she entered, culminating in the PyeongChang Winter Olympics.
-There, her technically loaded free skate, with all jumps in the second half for bonus points, was a strategic gamble executed with icy precision, securing gold over her training partner.
-Zagitova became the second-youngest Olympic ladies' singles champion in history.
-Though she followed up with a World title the next year, the physical toll of elite training soon manifested.
-After a period of competitive hiatus, she formally stepped away from competition in her late teens, transitioning to show skating and television presenting.
-Her brief, spectacular career left an indelible mark, showcasing a new era of athleticism in women's figure skating.
+Alina Zagitova won the Olympic ladies' singles gold medal at PyeongChang 2018 with a technically loaded free skate that placed all jumps in the second half for bonus points.
+She moved from a small town in Tatarstan to Moscow to train under Eteri Tutberidze.
+Her senior international debut season in 2017–18 was flawless: she won every event she entered, including the Olympic final over her training partner.
+At 15, she became the second-youngest Olympic ladies' singles champion in history.
+She followed with a World title the next year.
+The physical toll of elite training soon forced a competitive hiatus.
+In her late teens, she formally stepped away from competition, transitioning to show skating and television presenting.
+Her brief career showcased a new era of athleticism in women's figure skating.

 1997–2012